 The Stonewall Uprising occurred in a time when being openly LGBTQ+ could get you arrested.
 Now, the bar a National Historic Landmark.

-What does LGBTQ+ stand for?
+What does LGBTQIA+ stand for?

 What's the progressive pride flag?